tcrt/dstest/02_distance.md

 Distance Test
 ===

-1. Code structure
-1. SQL Querying
-1. Computer vision tasks

-1. Given a random image (from a URL, like [this](https://4.bp.blogspot.com/-oyrLdls7rWE/UtVv0Bvt09I/AAAAAAAAAHQ/7BOrneNBaMs/s1600/Bathroom+Designs+2014+1.jpg)), suggest a set of similar materials from the data provided.

-### Data

-The [starting dataset](link) is a collection of images coming out of a generalist search engine.
+The [starting dataset](https://drive.google.com/file/d/1IIK5xr4VpbhZPkZLVAV5m1SCRRtaLWul/view?usp=sharing) is a collection of images coming out of a generalist search engine.
 We have collated some metadata in the [accompanying csv](./assets/2011_material_info.csv), which has the following columns:

 | Column | Description |
 | ------ | ----------- |